 Today though, for the first time, I saw Minecraft through the eyes of a child.

-Raised on a self-imposed diet of videogames since he was old enough to shake a Wiimote, our son has never had the enthusiasm for Lego that I did at his age.
-While I would disappear to my room for an afternoon to build, he always wanted to spend it with gamepad in hand.
-On occasion I despaired for him and his generation.
+Raised on a self-imposed diet of videogames since they were old enough to shake a Wiimote, our kid has never had the enthusiasm for Lego that I did at his age.
+While I would disappear to my room for an afternoon to build, they always wanted to spend it with gamepad in hand.
+On occasion I despaired for the coming generation.
 I worried that their entertainment had become so pre-packaged and targeted that they wouldn’t want to create their own games.
 How could silent, limited, awkward Lego sets compare against a million man-hours of Nintendo’s finest creators delivering pure entertainment?

-But now I sit and watch Joseph at work, and I know how wrong I was.
+But now I sit and watch a child at work, and I know how wrong I was.

 There are houses, now, where once there was only grass.
 Some of the roofs are made of coal and supported only by bookshelves and hay bales, but they are houses nonetheless.
 They are dry when the rain pours outside.
-There was a bed for his character to rest in, but now there are more than a dozen—for his character’s parents, siblings and cousins, Joseph explains.
+There was a bed for the character to rest in, but now there are more than a dozen—for the character’s parents, siblings and cousins, they explain.

 There are railways that connect them over fragile bridges far from ground.
 There is a torchlit tunnel beneath the surface, joining the houses of the tiny village to the woods where sheep and cows roam.
-There was a spider that “freaked him out”, so Joseph’s character started to carry a sword with him at all times.
+There was a spider that “freaked them out”, so their character started to carry a sword with him at all times.

 The environment, once wild and random, was being tamed.

-Then Joseph noticed that water would flow if the ground around it was removed.
-The great lakes of his world could be channeled.
-The tunnel became a great underground river, bringing water near to the houses of his people.
+Then they noticed that water would flow if the ground around it was removed.
+The great lakes of the world could be channeled.
+The tunnel became a great underground river, bringing water near to the houses of the people.

 He built a black-lined room carved out of a hill, and decorated each block with a torch.

-“It’s a Christian place,” he explains.
+“It’s a Christian place,” they explain.
 “My character is a Christian.”